Kalsia: History

 The Kalsia rajas held their estate until 1947, when it was merged with the Indian Union.

 Both Ranjit Singh Kalsia and Ravi Sher Singh built several public utility buildings, including a charity hospital and schools.
 Raja Ravi Sher Kalsia Hospital was inaugurated in 1910 by Lt Governor of the Punjab, Sir Luis William Daney.
 The old court building still exists at Chhachhrauli.
 The dewan of the state used to live in a building known as ‘Janak Niwas’.
 The Kalsias were undoubtedly staunch Nanakpanthis.

 In volume XIX (Part 1) of the Census of India 1891, E. D. Maclagan, the Provincial Superintendent of Census Operation, records: "Some eighty years ago (i.e., in 1811 AD) the grandfather of the present Lambardar of Jainpur village was carried off by the Sikh chief of Kalsia, and had all his fingers burnt off, because he refused to acknowledge that Nanak was the true Guru."

 The state was under the political control of the commissioner of the Delhi division.
-Kalsi is gotra of Dhiman and Ramgharia casts.
+Kalsi is a gotra of the Dhiman and Ramgarhia castes.

-Rulers
+Ravisher Singh of Kalsia was the first ruler of Indian to purchase an aeroplane for himself.
+He flew his aircraft at a speed of 161 kph (100 mph).

+Demographics

+List of rulers

-The rulers of Kalsia State bore the title of 'Sardar', and Maharaja although from 1916 they adopted the title of 'Maharaja', including the last head of the state.
+The rulers of Kalsia State bore the title of 'Sardar', and 1916 they adopted the title of 'Raja', including the last head of the state.